Responsibilities of and Expectations for Students, Faculty, and Support Staff in Distance Education Environments

 To ensure optimum learning, faculty will :

-- Log into the College portal at least twice a day to ensure regular communications with students;
+- Log into the University portal at least twice a day to ensure regular communications with students;

 - Provide a complete explanation of course requirements, expectations, policies, and procedures, including information about evaluation and grading;